Please note The Blackford Trust is now closed - this page is retained for purely historic interest

 There are many modern connections between Scotland and China (see here), but equally you can find many links between the two countries in the past.
-Many Scots have lived and worked in China as government officials, soldiers, business people, missionaries and travellers since the early 19th century, and even earlier.
-As heritage is one of our "charitable purposes", and as both Scots and Chinese value the past and past connections, we hope you might find the information in this section of our website interesting as background to the long (and generally friendly) association between the two countries.
+Many Scots have lived and worked in China as government officials, soldiers, business people, missionaries, doctors, explorers and travellers since the early 19th century, and even earlier.
+Heritage has been one of our "charitable purposes", and both Scots and Chinese value the past and past connections.
+So we hope you might find the information in this section of the website interesting as background to the long (and generally friendly) association between the two countries.
 Students, teachers, business people and tourists may also find it useful as context for research and visits to China and Scotland.

 It is important to remember, of course, that Scots who were involved with China as government officials or servicemen were doing so as representatives of the whole of the United Kingdom, not just Scotland !
 Equally, in the past many businesspeople, missionaries and other independent visitors would probably have thought of themselves as British as well as Scottish.